Attraction to Criminals

 - media glamorisation of outlaws and the parasocial intimacy of true-crime celebrity.

-These threads overlap with the appeal documented for related interests such as fear-play and attraction to symbols of power.
+These threads overlap with the appeal documented for fear play, where danger is staged with a consenting partner rather than found in one, and with the one-sided intensity of celebrity worship, since much of the modern phenomenon is parasocial.
 The evidence base is thin and built largely on case studies rather than controlled research.

 Prevalence & culture